The new rules on dividends

 Trading as a limited company

 If you currently trade as a limited company you may think that it will be preferable to trade as a sole trader or as a partnership from 6 April 2016.
 However, in many cases, continuing to trade as a limited company will still offer benefits in tax terms.
 The tax saved by incorporation compared to being unincorporated will be reduced, but there is still an annual tax saving.

 Historically, it has been favourable for a director-shareholder to take dividends rather than a salary.
 This is because a dividend is paid free of national insurance contributions, whilst a salary or bonus can carry up to 25.8% in combined employer and employee contributions.
 However, a salary or bonus is generally tax deductible for the company, whereas dividends are not.

-So will it still be beneficial to take a dividend over a salary/bonus after the reduction of the dividend allowance comes into effect?
-There are still benefits for a director-shareholder taking a dividend over a salary, although the amount of tax saved will be reduced.
+So will it still be beneficial to take a dividend over a salary/bonus after the new rules come into effect?
+In fact, there may still be benefits for a director-shareholder taking a dividend over a salary, although the amount of tax saved will be reduced.
 Please ask us for further details.

 Please note that this factsheet is for general guidance only.
 However, planning at this stage can help to save you money in the future, so please contact us for further assistance.